martinpaljak/cdoc/README.md

  * Use -s to split payload from keys when encrypting

 ## Notes and caveats
- * [CDOC 1.0 format](http://id.ee/public/SK-CDOC-1.0-20120625_EN.pdf) supports only AES-128 in CBC mode (and has some weird padding issues)
+ * [CDOC 1.0 format](http://id.ee/public/SK-CDOC-1.0-20120625_EN.pdf) supports only AES-128 in CBC mode
  * CDOC 1.0 format does not mandate the use of MimeType (only way to distinguish a signed .ddoc) [spec](https://www.w3.org/TR/2002/REC-xmlenc-core-20021210/Overview.html#sec-EncryptedType)
  * CDOC 1.0 format and implementations leak the original file name(s) by default
  * CDOC 1.0 format is not valid according to XML-ENC schema (content and attributes of denc:EncryptionProperty are invalid)
- * CDOC 1.0 implementation from libdigidoc actually has the IV in front of the payload inside CipherValue element (invalid according to spec 4.3)
+ * CDOC 1.0 implementation from libdigidoc actually has the plaintext IV in front of the payload inside CipherValue element (invalid according to spec 4.3).
+ * CDOC 1.0 implementations seem to use double padding: PKCS7PAD(X923PAD(payload))
- * .idcrypt (CDOC 1.1 ?) format uses AES-256 in GCM mode by default (can overrid with -c)
+ * .idcrypt (CDOC 1.1 ?) format uses AES-256 in GCM mode by default (can override with -c)

 ## Similar projects
  * qdigidoc